How to Setup Jenkins Build Agents on Kubernetes Pods

 Step 5: Create POD and Container Template

-Next, you need to add the POD template with the details, as shown in the image below.
-The label kubeagent will be used in the job as an identifier to pick this pod as the build agent.
-Next, we need to add a container template with the Docker image details.
+Next, you must add the POD template with the details, as shown in the image below.
+The label kubeagent will be used as an identifier to pick this pod as the build agent.
+Next, we must add a container template with the Docker image details.

 POD template configuration for Kubernetes Jenkins plugin